arcuru/eideticadb/docs/src/internal/core_components/entry.md

 ### Entry

-Entries are the fundamental unit of data in EideticaDB.
+Entries are the fundamental unit of data in Eidetica.
 Once created, an `Entry` is immutable.
 Entries are constructed using the `EntryBuilder`.
 Each entry contains:

 - **Tree**: Contains the root ID, parent references, tree metadata, and optional entry metadata
 - **Subtrees**: Vector of named subtrees (equivalent to tables), each with their own parents and data